z357412526/mousestyles/doc/source/report/distribution.rst

    - Chi-squared test
    - Akaike information criterion
    - Hosmer–Lemeshow test

   However, each approach has their pros and cons.
 We adopt KS test since the Kolmogorov–Smirnov statistic quantifies a distance between the empirical distribution function of the sample and the cumulative distribution function of the reference distribution.
 We recommend that all the methods are to be tried to get a comprehensive understanding of the inter-event step distributions.
 - Conduct Generalized Likehood Ratio Test to compare the fitness of powerlaw and exponential.
+GLRT will calculate Likelihood Ratio which is the fraction of likelihood function with smallest KL divergence in two separate parametric space and then compare their peroformance.

 Testing Framework Outline